Dreamscent/Dreamscent.github.io/_posts/2024-05-02-SANS-SEC660-Review.md

 Before I go on, just bear in mind that I have been in the Cyber Security Industry for almost 6 years at the point of taking the course/exam, most of which were spent in the Penetration Testing and Red Teaming space.
 I also studied Forensics, and have been through the OSCE and about 60-70% of the OSED materials.
-So I can say I'm fairly comfortable with a decent chunk of the topics.
+So I can say I was fairly familiar with a decent chunk of the topics before embarking on this journey.

 In this post, I'll share my experience with the course and exam.
 Uncensored, Au Naturel without sugarcoating.
 These are my personal opinions and does not reflect on the views of my peers or my employer.